Train services again disrupted in parts of NE due to landslides - www.lokmattimes.com

 Train services again disrupted in parts of NE due to landslides

-Guwahati, July 3 Railway services between South Assam, Tripura, Manipur, Mizoram, and the rest of the country via Guwahati again disrupted on Thursday due to landslides in the Lumding-Badarpur Hill section, officials said.
+Guwahati, July 7 Railway services between South Assam, Tripura, Manipur, Mizoram, and the rest of the country via Guwahati were once again disrupted on Monday due to landslides in the Lumding-Badarpur Hill section, officials said.

-The Northeast Frontier Railway (NFR) Chief Public Relations Officer (CPRO) Kapinjal Kishore Sharma said that trains running in the Lumding-Badarpur hill section got disrupted from Thursday evening due to a landslide between Dihakho-Mupa stations.
+Northeast Frontier Railway (NFR) Chief Public Relations Officer (CPRO) Kapinjal Kishore Sharma said that trains running in the Lumding - Badarpur Hill section got disrupted due to a landslide between Mupa-Dihakho stations of Lumding Division.

-On receiving information, senior railway officials have reached the site to start restoration work, he said, adding that the work is underway in full swing under the supervision of senior engineers and officials.

-Sharma said that due to the landslide, the track has been suspended until clearance of boulders and earth that have fallen on the track.
-Help desks have been opened to facilitate passengers at Guwahati, Lumding, Silchar, Badarpur and Agartala stations.
+As a result of the landslide, the track has been suspended until clearance of boulders and earth that have fallen on the track.
+Help desks have been opened to facilitate passengers at Guwahati, Lumding, Silchar, Badarpur and Agartala stations, Sharma said.

-As a result of the landslide, five trains bound for several cities have been cancelled, while several other trains have been rescheduled and regulated.
+As a result of the landslide, the NFR has partially cancelled, rescheduled, and regulated ten important express trains connecting New Tinsukia (Assam), Secunderabad (Hyderabad), Kolkata, Agartala, Sealdah, Anand Vihar (Delhi), Bengaluru, Sabroom (Tripura), Guwahati, and Silchar.

+On receiving information, senior railway officials have reached the site to start restoration work, another NFR official said, adding that the work is underway in full swing under the supervision of senior engineers and officials.

+Since June 23, South Assam, Tripura, Manipur, and Mizoram have been disconnected by railway network from the rest of the country for the third time due to landslides on the single-line railway track.

+After a day's disruption due to landslides, normal train services in the region resumed on July 4.

 The vital train services in the Lumding-Badarpur Hill Section of the Lumding division have been disrupted since June 23 after landslides badly affected the railway track in the mountainous areas under Assam's Dima Hasao district.